mims-harvard/Medea/README.md

 ### 🚀 Option 1: Full Medea Agent (Recommended)

-Run the complete Medea agent with research planning, analysis, and literature reasoning modules:
+Run the complete Medea agent with all four modules — ResearchPlanning, Analysis, LiteratureReasoning, and the MultiRoundDiscussion panel:

 ```python
 import os